ThisIsAntonio/Sociolingo/README.md

 - The app works now in IOS.
 - Some updates in the SizeScreens.

+## Artificial Intelligence

+The backend server uses openAI, and does API calls for language translation.
+An openAI API key is required to use the Language translation system.
+-API Key need to be able to call upon the model: gpt-3.5-turbo-0125

 ## License

 This project does not have a specific license for now.
 Be aware of the licenses of the dependencies you use and make sure you comply with them.

 Enjoy working on your chat project in Flutter and Node.js on Project1!